genestack/user-docs/docs/user-guide/doc-odm-user-guide/quickstart-sc.md

-# Single-cell data in ODM: End-to-end guide
+# Single-cell data in ODM: Getting Started
 **Upload → Transform → Index → Search**

 ---

 ### Who this is for
-Users who want to bring single-cell data (HDF5 / H5AD / 10x H5) into ODM, index it, and run cross-study queries.
+Users who want to try single-cell data functionality in ODM on prepared, curated datasets.

 ### What you'll achieve
 - Upload single-cell input files as attachments.
 - Run the transformation to generate ODM-compatible indexed objects.
-- Query the data using the provided notebooks.
+- Try cross-study search and analytical queries using the provided notebooks.

 ### Prerequisites
 - ODM instance URL: `<HOST>`